Enjoy a fun day of invention and creativity on the Clyde!

 We call it the Greatest Show (& Tell) on Earth—a family-friendly showcase of invention, creativity, and resourcefulness.

-Glasgow Mini Maker Faire will take place on Sunday, July 29th at the Tall Ship at Riverside, Glasgow.
+Glasgow Mini Maker Faire will take place on Sunday, July 29th at Riverside Museum and The Tall Ship at Riverside, Glasgow.
 (From 11 am to 4:30 pm).

 Attendance is Free!
 Why sign up for a ticket?